HackoDev/maya-platform-frontend/.qoder/repowiki/en/content/Support Styling.md

 ## Conclusion

-The Support Styling system in the Maya Platform frontend application provides a comprehensive and consistent approach to UI design.
+The Support Styling system in the MayaWork frontend application provides a comprehensive and consistent approach to UI design.
 By leveraging Tailwind CSS with custom configuration and CSS variables, the system ensures visual consistency across support components while remaining flexible and maintainable.

 Key strengths of the styling system include:
 - Consistent use of design tokens and color semantics